Learning by giving – Lexis Prepatory School

 “One of our parents, Tyler Brossart, always says something that resonates with me about our purpose here at Lexis,” says head of school Bonnie Dougherty.
 “It’s that what we are trying to do is make our kids contributors rather than consumers.
 I love that quote.
 We want to engage them in learning by giving them the information, guiding their research and then allowing them to actually do something with what they learn.”

 Lexis individually tailors its college preparatory curriculum for children who struggle with ADHD, dyslexia, anxiety and other mild to moderate learning disabilities, as well as autism and executive function deficits.
 The multi-sensory approach allows each student to learn at their own pace, in a way that utilizes strengths and develops skills that may need a boost.
 Many “twice exceptional” children need accommodation, but also require the academic challenge that Lexis provides.
-Beyond the books and papers, these students are learning what it takes to be good citizens — of their school, their community and the world.
+Beyond the books and papers, these students are learning what it takes to be good citizens – of their school, their community, and the world.
 They don’t just learn differently, they give differently.
+For parents who look after kids with disabilities or learning conditions, this can be quite challenging at times.
+With this being said, for children with ADHD, for example, there may be some parents out there who might have considered the use of CBD products (check out this coupon code here) for their kids as they get older, as this is said to help them relax and focus better.
+Whatever people decide to do, it is important to put the child’s wellbeing first.

 Lexis students learned the value of becoming active citizens, developing social skills and making an impact on the local environment by participating in – and winning – the City of Scottsdale’s “Bench the Bag” Challenge.
 They collected a per student average of eight pounds of thin plastic film – such as shopping bags and shrink wrap that can’t be recycled using typical equipment – more than double the per capita total of the second place finisher.
 In May, students and staff met with Scottsdale mayor Jim Lane and were awarded a brand new bench from the TREX company for their efforts.